gazebosim/gz-sensors/tutorials/05_segmentation_camera.md

 <br>
 There's also an optional plugin used here that allows for further configuration of the segmentation camera.
 Here's a description of the elements in this plugin (if the plugin isn't used, the default values mentioned below are used):

-`<segmentation_type>`: The type of segmentation, it could be semantic segmentation (where each pixel contains the label of the object) or panoptic segmentation (which is another format of instance segmentation where each pixel contains 3 values: one for the label of the object and two for the instance count of that label)
+`<segmentation_type>`: The type of segmentation, it could be [semantic](https://www.jeremyjordan.me/semantic-segmentation/) segmentation (where each pixel contains the label of the object) or [panoptic / instance](https://hasty.ai/blog/panoptic-segmentation-explained/) segmentation (which is another format of instance segmentation where each pixel contains 3 values: one for the label of the object and two for the instance count of that label)

 `<segmentation_type>` available values: `semantic` for semantic segmentation and `panoptic` or `instance` for panoptic segmentation.